Stanton Moore: Other pursuits

 At the 2009 Winter NAMM Show in Anaheim, California Stanton Moore introduced a signature model snare drum under his own brand, The Stanton Moore Drum company of New Orleans.
 The drum is 4.5" x 14" made of titanium.
 Stanton worked closely with drum designer Ronn Dunnett to create a drum that embodied the sound of a classic vintage snare drum that Stanton had once owned.

 Moore was also co-owner of the Crescent Cymbals brand.
 His signature cymbal series was incorporated into the Stanton Moore Crescent Series cymbals, now produced by Sabian.

-In January of 2020, the Avedis Zildjian Company announced that Stanton had joined their artist roster.
+In January 2020, the Avedis Zildjian Company announced that Stanton had joined their artist roster.
 In addition to Zildjian, Moore also plays Gretsch drums and Remo drumheads.
 He also uses Vic Firth drumsticks, DW pedals, hardware, and accessories, and LP Percussion.

 In July 2011 issue of Modern Drummer, Moore won the reader polls in both the Educational Book, and Educational DVD, categories for his Groove Alchemy educational series.

 In 2017 Moore launched the Stanton Moore Drum Academy as a forward thinking online educational community for drummers and teachers of all levels and styles.
 The drumming curriculum is divided into several categories.
 Studies begin with A Fresh Approach to the Drumset, a comprehensive pedagogy co penned with well respected veteran educator, Mark Wessels.
 The instructional content is broken into 34 video lessons, with accompanying notation, and progresses from beginning to advanced material.
 Moore's Academy Lessons offer more advanced extensions of the Fresh Approach fundamentals.
 Written Lessons are Moore's personal worksheets, taken from ideas explored in his own practice sessions.
 The Academy places a strong emphasis on community.
 Members are offered a monthly Facebook chat with Moore himself, with each month's video posted to an on-site archive.
 Additional interactive opportunities include a user forum, and blog.
 Subscribers may submit video clips of themselves playing their favorite beats.
 Each month, Moore selects and posts one beat with a video response of him playing his version of the same beat.
 There is also an associated Instructional Academy which provides lesson platforms and marketing assistance for music teachers seeking to bring their curriculum online.